Prince Andrew's ex Lady Hervey claims infamous photo is fake

 The 44-year-old socialite and daughter of the 6th Marquess of Bristol took to Instagram Stories with a series of slides.

-She posted a dubious-looking image of Giuffre standing alone against a grey and yellow wall.
-She quizzed her 113,000 followers: "Anyone familiar with this photo?"
+On Monday, she posted a dubious-looking image of Giuffre standing alone against a grey and yellow wall, to which she quizzed her 113,000 followers: "Anyone familiar with this photo?"

+She has since claimed it was a painting "of the original image before they added an empty background of GM house", adding: "It was taken on the yacht in the south of France from Naomi [Campbell's] birthday."

 Lady Hervey then followed up with the early 2001 photo of Andrew next to Giuffre with Ghislaine Maxwell standing in the background.